JackDougherty/jack-site/_pages/dataviz/index.md

 - Be prepared to give 30-second demos or summaries of your assigned sections, then pose questions and write notes directly on the page as Google Doc suggestions or comments.
 - If my name is listed *after* yours in a section, you take the lead and I will assist as needed.
 If my name is listed *before* yours, I will take the lead in explaining and you will pose questions and take notes.
 - Prep for Map Your Data quiz, to be taken during any 2-hour period from Sun 17 Oct at 12 noon to Tues 19 Oct at 2pm, on [Moodle](https://moodle.trincoll.edu)
+- Be sure to look at the updated challenge problem (with new hints) in the 7 October section of the syllabus.

 ### Tues 19 Oct
 - Review Map Your Data quiz